 Science tells us that sleep does not occur spontaneously, without warning.
 Even though a driver may not remember falling asleep, he or she probably will remember trying to fight off sleep before the accident.
 If you are driving and find you are struggling to stay awake, the most effective counter-measure is to stop driving and take a 30-minute break with a short nap and/or a caffeinated beverage.
 Some people like to talk a walk around a parking lot, but research shows this is not effective.
 Things like playing the radio or a CD or opening the window are useful, but only for short periods of time.

 When others breach their duty, we keep ours.
 That’s why when you or your loved one has been harmed by a driver whose negligence caused him to fall asleep at the wheel, you should call McNeely Stephenson.
 Our diligence and dedication enable us to provide aggressive representation both in the courtroom and in settlement negotiations.
-You can read about some of our successful results for previous clients here.
+Read about some of our successful results for previous clients.